avaframe/FlowPy/readme.md

 The back-tracking extension is an example of a custom built model extension used to identify the release areas, paths and deposition areas of GMF directly endangering infrastructure.

-To activate the back-tracking extension an additional raster layer describing the spatial extent of the infrastructure must be called into the model.
+To activate the back-tracking extension an additional raster layer describing the spatial extent of the infrastructure must be called by the model.
 The GUI version of the model has a field where an infrastructure layer can be inserted.
 For the terminal version the “infra= path_to_infrastructure_raster” must be included as an additional argument (see command below).

 ```markup
 python3 main.py alpha_angle exponent working_directory path_to_dem path_to_release infra=path_to_infrastructure(Optional) flux_threshold=positiv_number(Optional) max_z_delta=positiv_number(Optional)